n1klasD/katacoda-scenarios/Datawarehouse/step3.md

   "institution": "University of Stuttgart"
 }
 ```
-And for a *website* it could look like this:
+And for a *website*, it could look like this:

 ```json
 {